Divyasree-Vammigari/E-Commerce-Growth-in-Brazil-Product-State-Wise-Revenue-Insights/README.md

-# E-Commerce Sales Analysis in Brazil
+# E-Commerce Growth in Brazil: Product & State-Wise Revenue Insights

 ## Description
 This project analyzes e-commerce sales in Brazil using **Google BigQuery** for data processing and **Power BI** for visualization.
 The dataset includes customer transactions, product details, seller performance, and regional sales data.
 The objective is to gain insights into revenue trends, top-selling products, and market distribution across different regions in Brazil.